NWTC/InflowWind/Source/README_TODO.txt

 2015.03.03  updated

 Stuff working on right now:
--- Driver output file writing.
+-- Driver output file writing -- something quick for testing.
+The outlist will be handled exclusively by the FAST glue code.
 -- IfW summary file writing.